 Neapolitan-style pizzas in an open kitchen

 At Citizen Pie -- a small cafe equipped with a giant pizza oven -- there is no mistaking what you're in for when walking through the doors.
 Ultra-high-quality ingredients grace the top of doughy, charred crust, resulting in one of the best Neapolitan-style pizzas you can find anywhere in town.
-Don’t miss the Mushroom pizza, topped with mozzarella, brie, porcini duxelles, bacon, red onion, and truffle oil.
-Plus, thanks to the recently opened Ohio City location, it’s now easier than ever to get ahold of Citizen Pie’s... pies.
+Don’t miss the classic smoked pepperoni with mozzarella and oregano for a taste of perfection, pure and simple.

 Creative pies and truly giant slices

-Now in a roomier new space on Professor Avenue, this Tremont spot is turning out some legitimately inventive pies, giving umami-minded diners a host of off-the-wall pizza options to sink their teeth into.
-Try the mixed mushroom, topped with goat cheese, fresh thyme, garlic, caramelized onion, balsamic reduction, Pecorino Romano, mozzarella, and, oh yes, an indulgent drizzle of intoxicating white truffle oil.
-Oh, and the individual slices are seriously massive, which is exactly what you want in an individual slice.
+After gaining acclaim in a more humble spot, Crust has upgraded their Tremont location to a roomier space with a full bar, PLUS added a lunch location in the midtown corridor.
+The team is turning out some legitimately inventive pies, giving umami-minded diners a host of off-the-wall pizza options to sink their teeth into.
+Try the Mixed Mushroom, topped with goat cheese, fresh thyme, garlic, caramelized onion, balsamic reduction, Pecorino Romano, mozzarella, and, oh yes, an indulgent drizzle of intoxicating white truffle oil.

 No-frills takeout shop slinging eclectic pies